protocol/web3-dev-team/proposals/17-educate-ipfs-filecoin-intersection.md

 **Step 3: Make a comms/education plan**

-Gather folks from a few specialties (PM, engineering, docs, ProtoSchool, PR, etc.) to discuss messaging that's acceptable now and messaging we're excited to use once X features are unblocked by engineering.
+Gather folks from a few specialties (PM, engineering, docs, ProtoSchool, PR, etc.) to discuss messaging that makes sense now and messaging we're excited to use once X features are unlocked by new engineering projects.
 If there are people whose input is required, be sure to get their input here rather than after we've spent time writing in the wrong direction.

 Think through the variety of user profiles we need to reach and where we'll reach them, identifying content approaches right for each audience (different tone, vocab, and specifics for press for the general public vs a developer, etc.):
 - Websites, ProtoSchool & docs